enu-kuro/zku-final-project/README.md

 # Hit and Blow Onchain

-This is my final project for Zero Knowledge University(zku.ONE).
+This project is for Zero Knowledge University(zku.ONE).
 https://zku.one/

 Hit & Blow is a popular code-breaking PvP game.
 (also known as Bulls and Cows)
 https://apps.apple.com/app/id1554440792